KaneGreen/msfs2020checksum/README.md

 * Windows 10 21H1 or later 64-bit operating system (Not available for Xbox or Linux).
 * MSFS2020 has been properly installed and has been run at least once.
 * CPUs that support the SSE2 instruction set (most modern x86 CPUs already do).
-If your CPU also supports the AVX2 instruction set, it will theoretically be faster..
+If your CPU also supports the AVX2 instruction set, it will theoretically be faster.
 * At least 8 GB RAM, but I recommend 16 GB or more.
 * If the MSFS2020's package files are placed on the SSD, there will be a big performance improvement.